 Blanks with heart-checks will be rejected if the check is more than 1⁄2" cumulative wide or if check causes surface area to be convex/concave where it would be unlikely to allow a flat surface.
-Prefer heartwood to be centered.

 Any blank containing a manufacturing defect will be evaluated by the Inspector and judged accordingly.